 Healthy living environment

 The living environment and health are inextricably linked.
 The environment in which a person lives can have a positive impact on their physical, mental and social wellbeing.
-We need to know more about this connection.
 We are facilitating the development of this knowledge by funding research and connecting various parties, along with policymakers and professional practitioners.

 What is a healthy living environment?